gotd/td/README.md

 providing building blocks for the other client or even server implementation without performance bottlenecks.

+This project is fully non-commercial and not affiliated with any commercial organization (including Telegram LLC).

 ## Features

 * Full MTProto 2.0 implementation in go